-I live to travel even if it’s not that far away and just came back from a trip to Napa and historic Sonoma, California.
+I love to travel even if it’s not that far away and just came back from a trip to Napa and historic Sonoma, California.
 It was a family gathering and unveiling for my youngest brother who passed away last year.
 We also lost both of our parents in 2013.
 Since then, we haven’t had a chance to be all together because we’re spread all over the U.S.

 One of my brothers lives in Napa near Yountville, and his backyard looks over a large vineyard.
 In the morning, if it isn’t cloudy, hot air balloons float playfully over his house.

 I was able to get an amazing deal on Southwest Airlines from Burbank to Oakland because they were having a summer sale.
 It’s always been one of my favorite airlines.
-My sister flew in from Grand Junction an hour after me.
+My sister Janet flew in from Grand Junction an hour after me.
 We met up at the airport, had a little lunch, and then took a Napa shuttle that stopped about a mile from my brother’s house.

-Strolling in historic Sonoma to kill some time
+Strolling in historic Sonoma

 A quick snack